mgalloy/mgalloy/README.md

 #### About me

-![Michael Galloy][avatar] I'm a software developer focusing on high-performance computing and visualization in scientific programming.
+I'm a software developer focusing on high-performance computing and visualization in scientific programming.
 I work mostly in IDL, but occasionally use C, CUDA, Python, bash scripting, etc.

 I am currently a Software Engineer/Programmer at NCAR.
 I work on data from the Mauna Loa Solar Observatory (MLSO) in the High Altitude Onservatory (HAO).